skaiyoh/NFC-cardgame/README.md

 # NFC Tabletop Card Game

-A two-player split-screen strategy game where physical NFC cards control the action.
-Players place real cards on Arduino-connected NFC readers to spawn troops, cast spells, and battle for control of the board — rendered in real-time with pixel art and a tile-based biome system.
+A two-player split-screen strategy game where physical NFC cards control the virtual board.
+Players place real cards on NFC readers connected via Arduino's to spawn troops, cast spells, and try to destroy their opponents base.

 Built in C with Raylib, PostgreSQL, and Arduino hardware.